-SG&A expenses, including R&D costs, are expected to increase under the medium-term management plan as the company acquires drug candidates to develop new products.
-The company will also pursue clinical trials of the IV and oral forms of rigosertib.
+SG&A expenses, including R&D costs, are expected to increase under the medium-term management plan as the company pursues clinical trials of SyB P-1501 and the IV and oral forms of rigosertib.
+SymBio intends to continue with evaluations and deliberations regarding new product development candidates, but any expenses related to the launch and development of these candidates are not included in medium-term plan estimates.